 Preparation

 Slice the salmon fillet into serving size pieces about 1.5 inches wide.
 Arrange the pieces skin-side down on a plate.
 Salt and then spread soft butter on the top (pink) side.
+(It also works to melt the butter in the pan immediately before adding the salmon.)

 Cooking